joseantonio1234/Technical-documentation-joseantonio1234-technical-documentation-jacebuche/Project Documentation/Parking-Rates-Implementation/readme.md

 All images, tickets, and references included in this documentation have been **anonymized** to protect sensitive or personal information.
 No customer names, plate numbers, or identifiable data are shown.

 This repository is intended for **educational, documentation, and portfolio purposes** only.
-Any real-world content has been reviewed and sanitized in compliance with data protection standards.
+Any real-world content has been reviewed and sanitized,anonymized in compliance with data protection standards.

 For internal deployment or confidential system access, please refer to the secured internal repository or contact the authorized IT personnel.